athieriot/drone-artifactory/DOCS.md

 * `username` - Artifactory username, default to blank
 * `password` - Artifactory password, default to blank
 * `pom` - An optional pom.xml path were to read project details
+* `package` - An optional package.json path were to read project details
 * `group_id` - Project group id, default to value from Pom file
 * `artifact_id` - Project artifact id, default to value from Pom file
 * `version` - Artifact version, default to value from Pom file